yamenAl/the-web-is-for-everyone-interactive-functionality/docs/INSTRUCTIONS.md

 Tim Berners-Lee, de uitvinder van het internet zei: "_The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect._"

-Het doel van deze opdracht is te leren hoe je een interactieve website waar bezoekers informatie kunnen posten kan ontwerpen en maken die voor iedereen toegankelijk is.
+Het doel van deze opdracht is te leren hoe je een interactieve website maakt die voor iedereen toegankelijk is.

 ## Werkwijze